opengisch/talks/qfield/README.md

 ### Seamlessly syncronize on the device...

 When they finished, they give back the data.
-Means a simple click to **push to the Cloud** or they **give the datapackage back to the teamleader**, who synchronizes the data easily with QFieldSync.
+Means, they **give the datapackage back to the teamleader**, who synchronizes the data easily with QFieldSync or - much cooler - do a simple click to **push to the Cloud**.

 ```
 5.5 Min